 - The concept of a QLD for the purpose of Bar training will no longer apply to law degree courses starting in (or after) the 2019/20 academic year.

 - The Bar will remain a graduate-only profession, with a minimum classification of lower second class honours (2:2).
 Students who do not meet the minimum standard must apply to the BSB for the exercise of discretion.

-- Students will be required to obtain a UK degree, awarded at Level 6 (or above) of the ‘Framework for Higher Education Qualifications’, by a recognised degree-awarding body.
-If this is a law degree, it must be compliant with the QAA benchmark statement for law.
+- Students will be required to obtain a UK/Republic of Ireland degree, awarded at Level 6 (or above) of the ‘Framework for Higher Education Qualifications’, by a recognised degree-awarding body.
+If this is a law degree, it must be compliant with the QAA Subject Benchmark Statement for Law.
 If the degree is in another subject, students must complete the GDL.

-- Students who do not obtain a UK degree of the required standard must verify the equivalence of their qualifications or experience by obtaining a Certificate of Academic Standing from the BSB.
+- Students who do not obtain a UK/Republic of Ireland degree of the required standard must verify the equivalence of their qualifications or experience by obtaining a Certificate of Academic Standing from the BSB.

-- Acceptable UK law degrees and GDL courses must cover the foundations of legal knowledge subjects and the skills associated with graduate legal work (eg legal research).
+- Acceptable UK/Republic of Ireland law degrees and GDL courses must cover the foundations of legal knowledge subjects and the skills associated with graduate legal work (eg legal research).

 2020/21 Academic Year

 - The SRA will continue to administer the academic component of education and training for solicitors only.

 - The concept of a QLD for the purpose of Bar training will no longer apply to vocational component courses starting in (or after) the 2020/21 academic year.

 - The SRA will cease to be involved in the approval or recognition of new QLD/CPE courses that start in or after the 2021/22 academic year, following the introduction of the Solicitors Qualifying Examination (SQE).